EIGHTH JUDICIAL DISTRICT COURT

 1. Plaintiff incorporates the facts in Paragraph 4-40 of this Complaint.

-4. Plaintiff seeks a temporary restraining order prohibiting Defendant Berenson from harassing Plaintiff, making threats against Plaintiff, stealing Plaintiff’s property, interfering with Plaintiff’s business (Centennial CPA) and barring Defendant Berenson from visiting Plaintiff’s home, office, or interfering with Plaintiff’s clients.
+4. Plaintiff seeks a temporary restraining order prohibiting Defendant XXX from harassing Plaintiff, making threats against Plaintiff, stealing Plaintiff’s property, interfering with Plaintiff’s business (Centennial CPA) and barring Defendant Berenson from visiting Plaintiff’s home, office, or interfering with Plaintiff’s clients.

 5. It is probable that Plaintiff will prevail against Defendant because Defendant’s actions constitute trespass, invasion of privacy and are detrimental to Plaintiff’s welfare and mental health.